Application Requirements & Instructions

 The Edelstein Fellows Program, supported by the American Mosaic Project in the Department of Sociology, is oriented toward the direct support of graduate students from diverse, under-represented backgrounds who work in the core areas of race, religion, anti-Semitism, and diversity.
 The fellowship support is typically structured as one-semester or one-year support during the student’s first or second year.
 To be considered, please state your interest in your application material, provide a diversity statement and (in either the diversity statement or the personal statement) outline how your scholarly interests align with the project description.

 Your writing sample gives the admissions committee insight into your intellectual curiosity and your analytic and creative abilities.
 An empirically-based/research-oriented paper is preferred, and the content should deal with an intellectual problem related to the social sciences.
 The admissions committee considers your level of abstraction, creativity, organization, sociological sophistication, and writing ability.
+You may only submit one writing sample.

 Writing sample requirements